 In its 2007 and 2016 edition, the WHO classification discerns three grades of choroid plexus tumors (CPT): classical plexus papilloma grade I (CPP), atypical plexus papilloma grade III (APP) and plexus carcinoma grade III (CPC).
 Recently several groups have shown that DNA methylation, SNP-profiling, and gene expression defines clinically overlapping groups of CPTs 44.

+The accelerated understanding drove the decision for an earlier, 4th edition update of the CNS WHO rather than waiting longer for a 5th edition.
+However, there is still concern that the pace of change in the field creates a need to evaluate classification progress faster than is possible through standard WHO updates.
+Therefore, an initiative to evaluate and recommend proposed changes to future CNS tumor classifications has been announced: cIMPACT-NOW, the Consortium to Inform Molecular and Practical Approaches to CNS Tumor Taxonomy.
+The goal of cIMPACT-NOW is to facilitate input and consensus review of novel diagnostically relevant data and determine how such information can be practically incorporated into future CNS tumor classifications 45.

+Tumor predisposition genes

-45In addition to the entity-specific aspects, germline mutations in tumor predisposition genes in pediatric cancer are more frequent than previously thought.
-They have been shown in 8.6 % of pediatric brain tumor patients, and some of the pediatric cancers most often associated with germline mutations are CPT, AT/RT, medulloblastoma (TP53-mutated SHH MB – potential Li-Fraumeni syndrome, PTCH or SUFU-mutated SHH MB – Gorlin syndrome, APC-mutated WNT MB – Turcot syndrome), HGG, LGG and ependymoma 46.
+In addition to the entity-specific aspects, germline mutations in tumor predisposition genes in pediatric cancer are more frequent than previously thought.
+They have been shown in 8.6 % of pediatric brain tumor patients, and some of the pediatric cancers most often associated with germline mutations are CPT, atypical teratoid/rhabdoid tumors, medulloblastoma (TP53-mutated SHH MB – potential Li-Fraumeni syndrome, PTCH or SUFU-mutated SHH MB – Gorlin syndrome, APC-mutated WNT MB – Turcot syndrome), HGG, LGG and ependymoma 46.
 Patients and families need to be referred for genetic counseling, to be informed of potential underlying predisposition syndromes.

+The need for tumor tissue for precision medicine

 Broadly applicable methods for the genomic analysis of childhood brain tumors including methods for genome-wide discovery and precision medicine have been established 12.
-However, broader availability of tumor- and constitutional DNA is required to understand the full spectrum of frequencies and the important clinical implications regarding treatment-related toxicities, secondary malignancies, and the optimal treatment and surveillance strategies for those patients and families.
+However, broader availability of tumor- and constitutional DNA is required to understand the full spectrum of frequencies and the important clinical implications regarding targeted treatments, treatment-related toxicities, secondary malignancies, and the optimal treatment and surveillance strategies for those patients and families.
 In this regard, it will be important to develop appropriate research models for each specific pediatric brain tumor type and subtype to test new treatments and targeted agents.
 Currently, a number of primary cell lines and corresponding orthotopic xenograft models have been developed for medulloblastoma 47-50, and HGG/DIPG 51-54, but good orthotopic patient-derived xenograft (PDX) models for all other types of brain tumors are scarce or lacking.
 Thus, while collecting material for tumor characterization, some tissue or CUSA material should also be collected for the establishment of cell cultures, animal models or organoids 55.

-The accelerated understanding drove the decision for an earlier, 4th edition update of the CNS WHO rather than waiting longer for a 5th edition.
-However, there is still concern that the pace of change in the field creates a need to evaluate classification progress faster than is possible through standard WHO updates.
-Therefore, an initiative to evaluate and recommend proposed changes to future CNS tumor classifications has been announced: cIMPACT-NOW, the Consortium to Inform Molecular and Practical Approaches to CNS Tumor Taxonomy.
-The goal of cIMPACT-NOW is to facilitate input and consensus review of novel diagnostically relevant data and determine how such information can be practically incorporated into future CNS tumor classifications 45.

-Beyond current exploratory and validation research activities, biology data will also be needed for future diagnostic re-evaluations.
+45Beyond current exploratory and validation research activities, biology data will also be needed for future diagnostic re-evaluations.
 Especially in long duration clinical trials, relevant improvement of knowledge on diagnostic groups as well as relevant host factors (cancer predisposition, genotype variants in treatment efficacy) can emerge between time of patient inclusion and clinical data analysis.
 Also, stored research material helps to characterize rare tumors that do not fall into any of the currently appreciated entities.

 The importance of biological assessments with relevance to tumor imaging